oracle/odpi/doc/src/public_enums/dpiOracleTypeNum.rst

                                directly in PL/SQL (such as PLS_INTEGER).
 Data is transferred to/from Oracle as 64-bit
                                integers.
+DPI_ORACLE_TYPE_NATIVE_UINT    Type available for binding native integers
+                               directly in PL/SQL (such as PLS_INTEGER).
+Data is transferred to/from Oracle as 64-bit
+                               unsigned integers.
 DPI_ORACLE_TYPE_NUMBER         Default type used for NUMBER columns in the
                                database.
 Data is transferred to/from Oracle in Oracle's internal format.